Understanding Customer Value Proposition in CRM

 A product with a successful CVP is directly linked to the products’ actual and sustained performance versus competition.
 The two main attributes that allow customers to differentiate among products are price and quality Finding the coned balance between those two attributes usually leads to a successful product.
 If a company is able to produce the same quality product at its direct competition but sell it for less, this provides a price value to the consumers.
 Similarly, if a company is able to produce a superior quality product for the same or a slightly higher but acceptable price, the value to the consumer is added through the quality of the product.

 Note: A product must offer value through price and /or quality in order for it to be successful

 - End Users: The initial and ongoing satisfaction of the end users is the goal of every business.
-Customer satisfaction is achieved when superior customer value is delivered.
+Customer satisfaction is achieved when a superior customer value is delivered.
 Establishing a lasting business relationship will lead to future sales.
 Price and quality are the most important factors in a consumer purchase.

-- Manufacturer/Distributor: When the sales target is not the end user, but a manufacturer or distributor of a product, the most important factor is conveying superiority of one product over another There may be other factors besides price and quality that would affect a customer’s decision and communicating those as well is essential.
+- Manufacturer/Distributor: When the sales target is not the end user, but a manufacturer or distributor of a product, the most important factor is conveying the superiority of one product over another There may be other factors besides price and quality that would affect a customer’s decision and communicating those as well is essential.

 Types of CVP

 - All Benefits: Most Managers when asked to construct a Customer Value Proposition, simply list all the benefits they believe that their offering might deliver to their target customers.
 ‘The more they can think of; the better This approach requires the least knowledge about the customers and the competitors, and thus results in a weaker marketplace effort.